dappnode/DAppNodeDocs/docs/install.md

 # How to install DAppNode on your machine

-Okay, so you’re ready to join the real DAppers.
+Okay, so you’re ready to be a Nodler.
 Let us show you how to make that hardware sing the hardware decentralization song!

 You can choose between two methods to install DAppNode:
 * **Install DAppNode from an ISO** - When you want to perform a clean installation, installing the base operating system and DAppNode.